django-cms/django-cms/docs/how_to/install.rst

 to the list.

 You can also add ``'cms.middleware.utils.ApphookReloadMiddleware'``.
 It's not absolutely necessary, but it's :ref:`useful <reloading_apphooks>`.
-It needs to be as close to the start of the list as possible.
+If included, should be at the start of the list.

 Context processors